jdlourenco/gipherfs/README.md

 `

-gipherfs's uses the following defaults for its mount and backing directories
+gipherfs uses the following defaults for its mount and backing directories

 ```c
 #define MOUNT_DIR "/tmp/gipherfs"